- Is Disability Insurance Taxable?

 For the Self-Employed Heroes: Disability Insurance for Self-Employed

 If you’re your boss, clap your hands!
-Self-employed individuals have unique needs when it comes to Disability Insurance.
-Since you don’t have an employer to offer financial protection, getting Disability Insurance is even more crucial.
+Self Employed?
+You have special insurance needs when it comes to Disability.
+Because you lack an employer to provide you financial protection in the event of disability, it can be even more important to get Disability Insurance.

-The process of getting Disability Insurance for self-employed individuals is similar to anyone else, but you want to make sure your policy covers your business expenses, too.
-Here’s a simple table to help you compare options:
+The process of obtaining Disability Insurance for self-employed individuals is like it is for everyone else, however you want to ensure that policy covers your business expenses as well.
+Here’s a handy table to help you compare:

 This table is a simple way to look at different plans side by side.
 You can see how much you’d get each month, how long you’d be covered, how soon the coverage starts after you’re unable to work, and how much you’d pay for it.